Biology

 Video thumbnail for 448

-Organisms from hydrothermal vent communities on the East Pacific Rise (EPR) include tubeworms (Riftia pachyptila), crabs, anemones, and shrimp.
+Organisms from hydrothermal vent communities at the Rosebud vent field along the Galapagos Spreading Center (GSC) include tubeworms (Riftia pachyptila), crabs, anemones, and shrimp.

 Species (common):